The conference centre has recently invested in new, cutting edge video and voting technology facilities to meet a growing demand.

 The response system allows each member of the audience to respond to questions and surveys via a wireless keypad which transmits the information instantly via a receiver.

-Commercial Operations Manager for the Edinburgh Conference Centre, Lynne Geary says that more and more companies are looking to use new technologies as an integral part of their conferences and events.
+Sales Co-ordinator for the Edinburgh Conference Centre, Charlotte Rutherford says that more and more companies are looking to use new technologies as an integral part of their conferences and events.

 “We have seen a large increase in the number of people asking whether or not we can offer video conferencing facilities to delegates.